microsoft/GeoGen/README.md

 ├── k.png                 # k+1 rendered image of subject subj_id_n
 ```

-The extrinsics and intrinsics are in their respective metadata.json files in the following layout.

 ```
-metadata_id_n_jsom
+metadata_id_n_jsom                      # The extrinsics and intrinsics are in their respective metadata.json files in the following layout.

 ├── name of the subject                 # Corresponding name image from subj_id_n ├── cameras                             # Camera parameters of image from subj_id_n ...

-For the camera parameters the average focal lenght is 50 and the sensor width is 36.

 ## Disclaimer